 - Hamburger: Hamburgers in Korea are not much different from those overseas.
 Some restaurants serve hamburgers using patties made from grains and vegetables instead of meat.

 - Pasta: Although every restaurant has its menu, most restaurants serve pastas with meat or seafood ingredients.
-However, since several restaurants have vegetarian pasta menu as well, visitors are advised to ask in advance.
+However, since several restaurants have vegetarian pasta menu as well; check with the restaurant in advance before visiting.

 - Pizza: As the topping options can get surprisingly diverse, special attention is required.
 Popular vegetarian pizza menus include basil pesto pizza and tortilla pizza.